maoruibin/ViewController/README.md

 }
 ```

-and now ,a complex ui had split four components, by this way,every components only deal with owner logic,many
+and now, a complex ui had split four components, by this way, every components only deal with owner logic.
-times it dons't need care others components status.

-And if other activity or fragment have a same component need implement,you can reuse code directly, nice !
+And if other activity or fragment have a same component need implement, you can reuse code directly, nice!

+## TODO

+- [ ] Manage lifecycle
+- [ ] Support a AndroidStudio Templete for generate ViewController frame

 ## Author